 Prophet Muhammad, peace and blessings be upon him, used to strive hard (in worship) during the last ten days of Ramadan in a way that he did not strive at any other times (Muslim).

-Here are 10 things we can do in Ramadan’s last ten blessed days.
+Here are 10 things we can do and Dua for last 10 days of Ramadan.

 1. Pay Zakat